You are here

 Identification of whether or not a student is expected to take the general or alternate assessment.
 State Assessment Type-Alternate (SATA) is the identification that the student is expected to take the alternate assessments.
 This characteristic is submitted only when True/Yes.

-*New for 2018-19 SY State Endorsed Regional Career Pathway Status Type is a specific state outlined program that combines specific regional requirements for sequence of HS classes, dual credit class(es), IRCs, and work-based learning.
+State Endorsed Regional Career Pathway Status Type is a specific state outlined program that combines specific regional requirements for sequence of HS classes, dual credit class(es), IRCs, and work-based learning.
+This data element is no longer required as of the 2019-20 school year.

 Unique identifier of the Student Discipline Incident Association resource